-Women who are pregnant with twins sharing a placenta need to be checked more often than women with twins with separate placentas.
-Frequent checks can pick up early on any potential complications.
+Women who are pregnant with twins sharing a placenta need to be checked more often than women who are pregnant with twins with separate placentas.
+Frequent checks help to pick up any complications early.

 Twins sharing an inner sac (monoamniotic) are also at a higher risk of complications during pregnancy because of the chance that their umbilical cords might tangle and cut off their blood supply.
 These twins are checked even more closely.
 Medical professionals often recommend that these twins are born at 32-34 weeks.
 This is earlier than other types of twins, who are generally born at 37-38 weeks.

 Fraternal or identical: why it’s important to know

 Same-sex twins with separate placentas can be fraternal or identical.
 For health reasons, it’s good to know whether your twins are fraternal or identical.

 To find out whether twins are identical or fraternal, you can ask for a genetic test after your babies are born.
 This is called a zygosity test.
 The test doesn’t hurt and involves collecting a sample of cheek cells by rubbing the inside of your babies’ cheeks with a soft applicator (like a cotton bud).
-The cost of this test starts at $120 (including both twins) in Australia.
+The cost of this test starts at $199 (for both twins) in Australia.

 Identical twins are more likely than fraternal twins to get the same illness.
 If one of a pair of identical twins is diagnosed with a particular disease or health condition, like high blood pressure, the other twin should be checked often for early symptoms.

 Because of their genetic make-up, identical twins will always be compatible for organ transplantation, if they ever need it.
 Fraternal twins are compatible only sometimes.

 Other reasons why twins and parents of twins might want to know whether they’re fraternal or identical include: